SVDwebtech/website/README.md

-# my-website
+# My Website

-a simple website repo to practice with
+This is a really awesome website